Knowledge graph: Using a knowledge graph for reasoning over data

 A knowledge graph formally represents semantics by describing entities and their relationships.
 Knowledge graphs may make use of ontologies as a schema layer.
 By doing this, they allow logical inference for retrieving implicit knowledge rather than only allowing queries requesting explicit knowledge.

 In order to allow the use of knowledge graphs in various machine learning tasks, several methods for deriving latent feature representations of entities and relations have been devised.
 These knowledge graph embeddings allow them to be connected to machine learning methods that require feature vectors like word embeddings.
 This can complement other estimates of conceptual similarity.

 Models for generating useful knowledge graph embeddings are commonly the domain of graph neural networks (GNNs).
 GNNs are deep learning architectures that comprise edges and nodes, which correspond well to the entities and relationships of knowledge graphs.
-The topology and data structures afforded by GNNs provides a convenient domain for semi-supervised learning, wherein the network is trained to predict the value of a node embedding (provided a group of adjacent nodes and their edges) or edge (provided a pair of nodes).
+The topology and data structures afforded by GNNs provide a convenient domain for semi-supervised learning, wherein the network is trained to predict the value of a node embedding (provided a group of adjacent nodes and their edges) or edge (provided a pair of nodes).
 These tasks serve as fundamental abstractions for more complex tasks such as knowledge graph reasoning and alignment.

 Entity alignment

 Two hypothetical knowledge graphs representing disparate topics contain a node that corresponds to the same entity in the real world.
 Entity alignment is the process of identifying such nodes across multiple graphs.

 As new knowledge graphs are produced across a variety of fields and contexts, the same entity will inevitably be represented in multiple graphs.
 However, because no single standard for the construction or representation of knowledge graph exists, resolving which entities from disparate graphs correspond to the same real world subject is a non-trivial task.
 This task is known as knowledge graph entity alignment, and is an active area of research.

 Strategies for entity alignment generally seek to identify similar substructures, semantic relationships, shared attributes, or combinations of all three between two distinct knowledge graphs.
-Entity alignment methods use these structural similarities between generally non-isomorphic graphs to predict which nodes corresponds to the same entity.
+Entity alignment methods use these structural similarities between generally non-isomorphic graphs to predict which nodes correspond to the same entity.

-The recent successes of large language models (LLMs), in particular their effectiveness at producing syntactically meaningful embeddings, has spurred the use of LLMs in the task of entity alignment.
+In 2023, researchers found success in using large language models (LLMs) in the task of entity alignment.
+This was in particular thanks to their effectiveness at producing syntactically meaningful embeddings.

 As the amount of data stored in knowledge graphs grows, developing dependable methods for knowledge graph entity alignment becomes an increasingly crucial step in the integration and cohesion of knowledge graph data.